bereket-tadesse/ProfilometeryDataVisualisation/README.md

 This project is about analysing how materials made of copper, kapton and adhesive as layers for solar panel circuits degrade by heat as a fuction of time and temprature.
 Hence, examined by using optical profilometer instrument.

-I have been taking samples of the layers under the instrument and gnerating a plane of surface roughness using python programing.
-This python package I am working on automates the surface detected and change the text file into a 3D model using the matlibplot package.
+After taking samples of the layers under the instrument, a surface is generated from the roughness data and the text file is changed into a 3D model using the matlibplot package.

-The package is still under developement in collaboration with other researchers as well.

-Next plan for this package is to utilize numpy and panda to analyse the vertex alignments as matrix and arrays.
+- add more functions using numpy and panda.